thatcherfreeman/utility-dctls/README.md

 **Log Header**: If you're on Frame 0 and you hit Reload when this is checked, it'll print out a`frame,red,green,blue[,tags]`, which would make it useful when copying and pasting your console into spreadsheet software via csv.
 Uncheck this if you don't want that bit to be printed out.

+---
+### Recenter Fuse
+Allows you to specify a source point that you want to move to a destination coordinate.
+Useful if you need to align a variety of images that only differ in terms of translation.

+#### Parameters
+**Mode**: Indicate whether to look at the source image (pre-translation) or destination image (after translation)

+**Original Pixel Location**: X,Y coordinates of some pixel in the source image

+**New Pixel Location**: X,Y coordinates that indicate the desired destination location of the Original Pixel Location.

+---

 # The DCTLs: